author & illustrator

 A moment later and there was the suggestion of an insect existence.
 Bright colours shifted across the neck and sternum.
 Then as caterpillar turned to grub, I took in the wizened face of the creature.
 It was sallow and cavernous, the bead eyes rolled back and the chin lifted in admiration.
 The expression was pleading and servile.
 The head was like a dried pale fruit or button mushroom which sprouted a few straggled remnants of hair.

 In that cold electric shaft of light, there were two heads.
-The flesh of both was pinched in concentration but where the face in the mirror conveyed pert tyranny and pleased satisfaction, in the lower it was a wasted and sacrificial conceit.
+The flesh of both was pinched in concentration but while the face in the mirror conveyed a pert tyranny, in the lower there was only a wasted and sacrificial conceit.
 To think of hope was fanciful.
 This was a spirit devoted to its own incarceration.

 The woman above began to cry.
 Droplets of salt water appeared in the glassy peepers of Minus Riggs.
 They fell freely from the mirror!
 To the creature, it was as if his prayers had been answered.
 Slowly, his frozen body began to thaw.
 Bones creaked in their sockets.
 Crepitus lungs drew in air.
 There was a stylized stiffening and then flexion of the torso.
 The creature held something in his claws: a book.
 The tears now fell aplenty and dissolved the italic script.
 The ink left spots on the wet carpet, each one a minute squadron of bacteria on the surface of a moulding pond.

 The sluggish fawning continued.
 The spine was doubled-up, notch by notch.
 The mantis shoulders inched higher.
 The chin stretched back a fraction more.
 The tension reached pitch.
 In a lightning spasm his body snapped and recoiled forward.
 A short cloak fell in loose pleats from behind his back.
 As the folds settled and arranged themselves, I could see that they were a display of feathers.
 They drooped, purple and sodden.